-DABC is working on violence prevention and response with community and government organizations.
+DABC works with community organizations and government programs in the violence prevention and response sector to address violence against people with disabilities.
 Some of our main projects and activities to date are:

 Past projects and activities: